"The Official Website of "The Lost Village of Dode"

 For many couples the renewing of Vows, perhaps taken many years ago is a meaningful and emotional moment.
 It is an important reminder to family and friends alike, of the importance of companionship and trust.
 The sacred element of the words spoken in such an ancient place is a moving force indeed: again a fully trained Celebrant is available to assist if required.

 If you would learn of history - of a fragment of rural history in these hidden vales of Kent - come with me to this Ghost Village of Dode - So wrote Donald Maxwell - 1926.

-This Little Norman Building is a rare and magical place indeed, looking almost exactly as it did some 900 years ago when it was first built in the reign of William Rufus, the son of the Conqueror.
+This Little Norman Building is a rare and magical place indeed, looking almost exactly as it did over 900 years ago when it was first built in the reign of William Rufus, the son of the Conqueror.

 As you stand beneath the massive stone arch, you stand where, over 800 years ago, a Priest told of the death of Thomas Becket.
 As you sit beneath the sturdy Oak roof, you sit where almost exactly 650 years ago the Villagers prayed for their loved ones as the Black Death swept England.
 You are in their space within the four walls which they Knew.